0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 A user wants to participate in on-chain governance, and they intend to vote for a particular outcome via a voting contract.
 The user would sign a message which states the user’s decision in a vote in this particular contract.
 Traditionally, they would need to pay a gas fee for interacting with the contract (and know how to interact with the contract), but instead, they can sign a meta transaction (off-chain) with the necessary information for their vote and pass it to a relayer which would execute the transaction on their behalf.

-The signed message gets sent to a relayer (the signed tx params about the voting information).
+The signed message gets sent to a relayer (the signed transaction params about the voting information).
 The relayer validates that this transaction is a priority vote, wraps the voting request into an actual transaction, pays the gas fees, and broadcasts it to the voting contract.
 Everything checks out on the voting contract’s end, and the vote executes on behalf of the user.

 ## Try 'em out

 Assuming your familiarity with the different approaches you can take to integrate meta transactions in your dApp, and depending on whether you're migrating to meta transactions or building fresh dApp on using it.

-To integrate your dApp with Meta Transactions on Polygon, you can choose to go with one of the following relayers or spin up a custom solution:
+To integrate your dApp with meta transactions on Polygon PoS, you can choose to go with one of the following relayers or spin up a custom solution:

 - [Biconomy](https://docs.biconomy.io/quickstart)
 - [Gas Station Network (GSN)](https://docs.opengsn.org/#ethereum-gas-station-network-gsn)